Skip to main content

 Important Notes

-• RS232 Specificity: RS232 firmware is typically only used for toolboards, not for the main MCU.
+• RS232 Specificity: RS232 firmware is typically used only for toolboards, not for the main MCU.

-Choose Method Based on Firmware Type
+Method Selection Based on Firmware Type

 ls /dev/serial/by-id/*